TagSoup/tagsoup.github.com/source/_posts/2012-03-09-i-see-you-getusermedia.markdown

 	computeSize(true);
 }
 ```
 These come into play a bit later when we're doing our feature detection on the getUserMedia method.
 On success, we're setting the src of our video element to be the "feed" from our device's video camera.
-We're also determining the size of the video player if the user is browsing with Opera Live.
+We're also determining the size of the video element if the user is browsing with the Opera Next browser.

 ```javascript
 doc.getElementById('take').onclick = function() {